Sekigahara/Japanese-character-recognition-YOLOv4-Flask-API/README.md

-# Japanese character recognition Flask API with YOLOv4
+# Japanese character recognition Flask REST API with YOLOv4
 This repositories is adapting YOLOv4 to Flask API with Darkeras [here](https://github.com/tranleanh/darkeras-yolov4).
 The client to this API is targeted to be Java Android using retrofit.